Skip to main content

 • Robustness to outliers.
 Lazy learning algorithms are less affected by outliers compared to eager learning methods.
 Outliers have less influence on predictions because they are not used during the learning phase.

 • Flexibility.
-Lazy learning algorithms can handle complex data distributions and nonlinear relationships effectively.
+When it comes to handling complex data distributions and nonlinear relationships, lazy learning algorithms are effective.
 They can capture intricate decision boundaries by leveraging the information stored in the training instances.

 What are the Limitations of Lazy Learning?